Andrey Melnichenko (industrialist): EuroChem

-In 2019, EuroChem launched US$1 billion ammonia plant, EuroChem Northwest, in Kingisepp, Russia, with a production capacity of 1 million tonnes (1MMT) per year, ensuring its full self-sufficiency in ammonia.
+In 2019, EuroChem launched its US$1 billion ammonia plant, EuroChem Northwest, in Kingisepp, Russia, with a production capacity of 1 million tonnes (1MMT) per year, ensuring its full self-sufficiency in ammonia.
 The plant was built on a brownfield site and has a closed water recycling system to prevent water discharge into the Baltic Sea, using 75% of wastewater from its own Phosphorit phosphate plant nearby.
 The company is also reportedly building EuroChem Northwest 2, a new 1.1 MMT ammonia and 1.4 MMT urea plant, on an adjacent site in Kingisepp, Russia.
 Melnichenko announced at SPIEF 2021 that "EuroChem was investing $4.4 billion into modern high-tech ammonia, urea and methanol plants" in Kingisepp in Russia's North-West, of which "10% were being invested into the innovative environmental technologies, which exceed Russia’s regulatory standards", referring to carbon capture and water recycling.

 EuroChem reportedly was also eyeing an ammonia and urea plant in Louisiana.
 In 2020, EuroChem's Usolskiy Potash Project in Perm produced 2.223 MMT of potash.

 EuroChem produces commodity and specialty fertilizers including inhibitor products that allow slow release of nutrients into crops.

 Melnichenko publicly described his strategy on fertilizers as "taking advantage of the wide range of mineral resources found in Russia and the CIS, having a far-reaching distribution network, backed by logistics assets; and developing general and special purpose fertilisers simultaneously, in constant close contact with direct customers".

 Melnichenko served as Non-Executive Director of EuroChem Group AG.
 Melnichenko was the effective beneficiary of 100 percent of EuroChem.
 On 9 March 2022, he resigned from all positions and withdrew as its beneficiary.